Dudleya pauciflora: Taxonomy

+Taxonomic history

-Townshend Stith Brandegee, a noted botanist and explorer of the Baja California Peninsula, collected this plant in May of 1893, at a locality some 200 km south of the United States-Mexico border in the Sierra de San Pedro Martir.
+Townshend Stith Brandegee, a noted botanist and explorer of the Baja California Peninsula, collected this plant in May 1893, at a locality some 200 km south of the United States-Mexico border in the Sierra de San Pedro Martir.
 Brandegee was one of the first botanists to explore this range, which is the highest on the peninsula.
 As his specimen was collected in May, he was too early to witness the flowers, since this species blooms from July to September.
 His specimen only contained dry floral stems from the previous season.

 Dr. Joseph Nelson Rose, in his revision of the North American Crassulaceae with Nathaniel Lord Britton, named this plant from Brandegee's specimen.
 Working with only the dried floral stems, the name pauciflora, meaning "few-flowered," was applied.
 Reid Moran noted that the species does not, in fact, have notably few flowers, but that the epithet was a result of the poor type specimen Rose was working off of.

+Two homotypic synonyms exist for Dudleya pauciflora.
+In 1904, German botanist Friedrich Karl Georg Fedde, in the botanical yearbook Just's Botanischer Jahresbericht, recombined all Dudleya back into Cotyledon, but retained the new species created by Britton and Rose, thus creating Cotyledon pauciflora.
+In 1930, German botanist Alwin Berger, who worked within the Engler system of plant taxonomy, recombined a number of the new species created by Britton and Rose into Echeveria, creating Echeveria pauciflora.